-Information about a crime that occurred outside of our Clery geography which did not trigger a Timely Warning or Emergency Notification.
+Information about a crime that occurred outside of our Clery geography that did not trigger a Timely Warning or Emergency Notification.
 Many times these communications are meant to inform the community and to provide information about resources available, such as counseling services.

 A weather-related closure or delay.

-Safety Bulletins can be sent to all students, faculty and staff in a variety of ways, but will normally be sent via email only.
+Safety Bulletins can be sent to all students, faculty, and staff in a variety of ways, but will normally be sent via email only.
 A Safety Bulletin will also be posted on the HawkWatch Alert Log.